 Both the chair and ottoman seat are made of matching sizes whilst the seat and head rest can (in theory) be interchanged due to their symmetrical design.
 It’s the small details like this that allow the 670 to flourish as an accent piece or as a chair to admire a view in.

-If you’ve ever been interested in what differs an original to a reproduction, there isn’t much to wonder.
-The Pash Classics reproduction is made to the same specifications of the original using high quality materials and processes.
+If you’ve ever been interested in what differs an original to a replica, there isn’t much to wonder.
+The Pash Classics replica is made to the same specifications of the original using high quality materials and processes.

 - The wooden shells are made from seven layers of steam bent plywood.
 Even early models of the original only used five layers.